Rosenmontag: Foolery & Belonging

 ‘Genau,’ I respond.
 This is an important word, and can get you out of a lot of trouble, if you’re stuck.

-Soon, the floats are dragged past us by huge farming tractors and semi-trailers.
-The sweets are raining down upon us, but also coloured boiled eggs are handed out; knick-knacks, like a boxed compass; popcorn; bags of potatoes … and even cold beers.
-There are marching bands and dance groups and loud techno music mixes with this very pop ‘Schlagermusik’ played at a very high volume.
-Helau!
-Helau!
-Helaaaaaau!
+Soon, the floats making fun of public figures are dragged past us by huge farming tractors and semi-trailers.
+The sweets are raining down upon us, but also colored boiled eggs are handed out; knick-knacks, like a boxed compass; popcorn; bags of potatoes … and even cold beers.

 In the aftermath, the streets are in a terrible mess, by German standards at least.
 But cleanups are already underway, and all the restaurants and bars are packed to capacity.
 It’s a struggle to find a seat, but eventually, we find something at an out-of-the-way Italian place.
 And Tyll sits down to some well-earned pizza and Merlot.
 And a greater sense of belonging.